 Collaboration between NDT and DTs may also be for solving an end-to-end industrial process automation task that has complex responsibilities distributed across industrial devices and their controllers, the communication network (i.e., to provide communication and mobility services), and other business solution components that are outside of the communication network’s or its NDT’s reach.

-Integration of NDT and DT may also enable management of communication network as part of a vertical system, like a production system of the vertical industries,
+Integration of NDT and DT may also enable management of communication network as part of a vertical system, like a production system of the vertical industries.

 The collaborations described above may be studied as part of future work.